Who are we?

 Sarah Robinson, Assistant Director

 Sarah is originally from Northumberland and moved to Sheffield to complete her undergraduate in BSc Psychology.
-Her passion and interest in Climate Change has been strengthened through research for her dissertation on Environmental Psychology.
-She has been a part of Hope for the Future for two years now, contributing to HFTF's approach to effective MP engagement through the design and delivery of training.
+Her passion and interest in Climate Change has been strengthened through research for her undergraduate dissertation on Environmental Psychology.
+She has been part of Hope for the Future for two years now, contributing to HFTF's approach to effective MP engagement through the design and delivery of training.
 Sarah coordinates our work in local constituencies and leads our schools project.

 Contact Sarah directly at email@example.com

 Laura D'Henin, Researcher

-Laura is originally from the Wirral and now in her final year of her undergraduate degree in BA Geography at Sheffield, currently completing her dissertation on climate change adaptation in the Philippines.
+Laura is originally from the Wirral and is currently completing a Masters at Liverpool University to become a qualified environmental impact assessor.
 Her passions lie in renewable energy and sustainable development and hopes to build her own Eco House in the future.
 The campaign means a lot to Laura because she believes that politics could do more to support advances in combating climate change.

 Rachael Treharne, Climate Policy Intern